Dieric Bouts: Documented works

 The Altarpiece of the Holy Sacrament has four additional panels, two on each side.
 Because these were taken to the museums in Berlin and Munich in the 19th century, the reconstruction of the original altarpiece has been difficult.
-Today it is thought that the panel with Abraham and Melchizedek is above the Passover Feast on the left wing, while the Gathering of the Manna is above Elijiah and the Angel on the right wing.
+Today it is thought that the panel with Abraham and Melchizedek is above the Passover Feast on the left wing, while the Gathering of the Manna is above Elijah and the Angel on the right wing.
 All of these are typological precursors to the Last Supper in the central panel.

 After attaining the rank of city painter of Leuven in 1468, Bouts received a commission to paint two more works for the Town Hall.
 The first was an altarpiece of the Last Judgment (1468–1470), which exists today only in the two wings with the Road to Paradise and The Fall of the Damned in the Musée des Beaux-Arts, Lille (France), and a fragmentary Bust of Christ from the central panel in the Nationalmuseum, Stockholm.
 After this, he turned to the larger commission for the Justice Panels (1470–1475), which occupied him until his death in 1475.
 He completed one panel and began a second, both depicting the life of the 11th-century Holy Roman Emperor Otto III.
-These pieces can now be seen in the Brussels museum.
-The remaining two Justice Panels were never completed.
+These pieces can now be seen in the Brussels Museum.
+The remaining two Justice panels were never completed.